 Contacting loved ones at should be pretty straightforward, but you may face some hiccups when writing letters, visiting, or receiving phone calls.
 There are strict guidelines in place that outline how to address envelopes and send money.
 Making small mistakes can result in the letter being returned to you or the money going to the wrong inmate.
 Phone calls are expensive, and it can be time-consuming to look up prison addresses, confirm your loved one is still at that facility, and go to the post office to send a letter.

 If you're not sure how to find or correspond with an inmate, DoNotPay can help you get it right the first time.
 Use our simple Connect With an Inmate product to determine where your loved one is located by entering their name and state, then send and receive letters quickly and easily.

 How to Get in Touch With Your Loved Ones in Prison via DoNotPay

 Save time and hassle by using DoNotPay to help you locate your imprisoned friend or family member and get in touch with them.
 You won't have to worry about properly addressing envelopes or finding time to go to the post office.
 You just focus on the message you want to send to your loved one, and we'll take care of the rest.
-This is how DoNotPay can quickly get you connected with an inmate at East Jersey State Prison or any other correctional facility:
+This is how DoNotPay can quickly get you connected with an inmate at or any other correctional facility:

 - Locate the Connect With an Inmate service on DoNotPay.